MicrosoftDocs/win32/desktop-src/shell/shellfolderviewoc-selectionchanged.md

-﻿---
+---
-Description: 'Indicates that the selection state of one or more items in the view has changed.'
+Description: Indicates that the selection state of one or more items in the view has changed.
-title: 'ShellFolderViewOC.SelectionChanged event'
+title: ShellFolderViewOC.SelectionChanged event
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ShellFolderViewOC.SelectionChanged event